 - Front-End DTI – The front-end DTI is determined using the potential mortgage payment, property taxes, and homeowner’s insurance instead of current monthly debts.
 This gives the lender an idea of what the borrower’s DTI would be if they received a mortgage.

 - Back-End DTI – The back-end DTI includes the minimum monthly debts currently being paid.
 This includes not only housing-related payments but anything else that is paid monthly like personal loans, car loans, and credit cards.
-This is the main number to be concerned with as it gives the best picture of whether a borrower can afford to pay the mortgage on top of existing bills.
+This is the main number to be concerned with as it gives the ideal picture of whether a borrower can afford to pay the mortgage on top of existing bills.

 Why the DTI Matters When Buying a Home